cybriq/kismet/README.md

 Further, the core governance token chain will have multiple token types, that will be added to limit and distribute membership in other ways.

-- validator tokens grant a limited number of blocks to be minted on the main chain
+- validator tokens grant a limited number of blocks to be minted on the main chain.
+These tokens expire in a fixed amount of time after issuance in order to guarantee progress of the main chain, and are supplied at double the needed rate in order to ensure chain progress against a possible denial of service attack.
 - congress tokens grant a limited number of votes on proposals for chain governance to form definite quora
 - proposal tokens, which grant the right to make a proposal to the congress